Author Instructions | Review Coordinator Guides | LaTeX Template Annual Meeting | Annual Meeting Homepage

 What is the review process for TRBAM presentation?

-After August 1, papers are assigned to committees for review.
-All reviews are due by September 15.
-The committees will then make decisions based on the reviews.
+After August 1, papers are assigned for review.
+All reviews are due by mid-September.
+The review coordinators will then make decisions based on the reviews.

 When will I receive my decision?

-You will receive your decision as well as the committee reviews by October 30, 2023.
+You will receive your decision as well as the reviews by the end of October.

 Will I be able to revise my paper before the Annual Meeting?

-Yes, we will be sending authors their reviews from the committees by October 30, 2023.
-Papers sent to the Editorial Board for publication review must be revised and are due by December 1, 2023.
+Yes, we will be sending authors their annual meeting reviews by the end of October.
+Papers sent to the Editorial Board for publication review must be revised and are due by December 1, 2025.

 I was rejected for presentation.
-Can I revise my paper and resubmit for publication only?
+Can I revise my paper and resubmit for publication in TRR?

 We appreciate your desire to publish your paper in the TRR.
-However, the TRR editorial board will likely follow the previous decision of the TRB committee and not review the paper unless the paper is revised and drastically different from the version the committee reviewed.
+However, the TRR editorial board will likely follow the previous decision of the TRB annual meeting review and not review the paper unless the paper is revised and drastically different from the previous version.

-Will my presentation appear in the Annual Meeting Online Program?
+Will my full paper appear in the Annual Meeting Online Program?